zzz0906/LeetCode/README.md

 I am wrong, it seems really different with the last one.
 I understand why we cannot use 33's solution. for example, [3 1 1] [1 1 3 1], the 1 == 1, but 3 can show in the left or the right.

 Std use a simple tricks. we move the right pointer to a different position which do not haec the duplicates.

+## 82. Remove Duplicates from Sorted List II
+I think this is a simple question. we need to record the last one, if it's the same as the last then delete it!

+It's a little complicated thant the below thought.
+Because it need to remove duplicates, we need to record the last one before the duplicates.
+Then we need to process if duplicates in the head.
+Then we need to find the next duplicates ones and delete them and let the back link to the next header. then fidn the duplicates ones after the head.